insightsengineering/teal.widgets/README.md

 [![Open Issues](https://img.shields.io/github/issues-raw/insightsengineering/teal.widgets?color=red\&label=open%20issues)](https://github.com/insightsengineering/teal.widgets/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc)
 <!-- end badges -->

-This package provides various 'widgets' for `teal` applications.
+This package provides various widgets for `teal` applications.
 Examples include:

 - `standard_layout` for a standard UI layout with output on the right and an encoding panel on the left
 - `plot_with_settings` for a standard plot output UI with resizing and downloading options